dftbplus/recipes/docs/basics/index.rst

 Basic usage
 ###########

-This part contains recipes for some basic tasks often done with DFTB+.
-This is the best place to start, if you are new to the software package.
+This part contains recipes for some of the basic tasks often performed with DFTB+.
+This is the best place to start if you are new to this software package.

 .. toctree::
    :maxdepth: 1